Light-harvesting with guide-slide superabsorbing condensed-matter nanostructures

 Suppressing emission from the BTTS prolongs the system's proclivity for remaining in this state, keeping it primed for superabsorbing behaviour.
-However, an initially excited ring will nonetheless relax towards the ground state at long times.
-Addressing this issue requires controlled excitation pushing the ring system towards the centre of the ladder.
-This can be modelled, in an idealised fashion, as incoherent pumping with rate $\gamma_r$ along the strongest collectively enhanced transitions from the ground state upwards to the BTTS.
-Alternatively, we also consider pumping the individual dipoles in the SI~\cite{SI}.
-We shall find that a suitable combination of suppression and reinitialisation achieves a steady-state solution with significant population in the BTTS.
+However, an initially excited ring may nonetheless relax towards the ground state at longer times.
+Addressing this issue requires a physical excitation process which keeps pushing the ring system towards the centre of the ladder.
+This can be accomplished in two distinct ways: first, the spectrally selective suppression naturally allows the system to passively ratchet itself up to the BTTS, and we found this works well for higher levels of optical suppression.
+Second, for a lower degree of suppression, an actively controlled excitation process can be added.
+The latter can be modelled, in an idealised fashion, as incoherent pumping into the BTTS with rate $\gamma_r$ from all ladder states below the BTTS (or alternatively and more realistically using potentially loss-inducing mechanisms like pumping higher energy states in the manifolds, or even the individual dipoles~\cite{SI}).
+In either case, a suitable combination of suppression and (passive or active) reinitialisation achieves significant steady-state population in the BTTS.
+To be conservative, we shall in the following primarily consider the more involved case of active reinitialisation.
+Naturally, this incurs a power cost to the operation, so that we will be interested in producing a total power output that is sufficiently high to cover any reinitialisation power cost and still leaves positive net produced power for light-harvesting.

-To extract the energy of absorbed photons, we introduce a central trap that is equidistant from all absorbers, analogously to a photosynthetic reaction centre~\cite{Sumi2001,Law2004}.
-Following the quantum heat engine model~\cite{Creatore2013a, Scully2011,Dorfman2013a}, the trap is modelled as a 2LS with energy $\omega_t = \omega_{\text{good}}$, whose (incoherent) decay to the ground state at rate $\gamma_t$ represents the energy conversion process.
-For simplicity, we follow Refs.~\cite{Creatore2013a, Zhang2015, Killoran2015, Fruchtman2016} by implementing an incoherent transfer from the ring to the trap: a Lindblad process takes the ring from the top target transition state to the BTTS, while exciting the trap.
-In the SI we show that coherent ring-to-trap coupling results in the same qualitative behaviour~\cite{SI}.
+To extract the energy of absorbed photons, we introduce a central trap that is equidistant from all absorbers, analogous to a photosynthetic reaction centre~\cite{Sumi2001,Law2004}.
+Following the quantum heat engine model~\cite{Creatore2013a, Scully2011,Dorfman2013a}, the trap is modelled as a 2LS with energy $\omega_t = \omega_{\text{good}}$, whose (incoherent) decay to the ground state at rate $\gamma_t$ represents the energy conversion process.\footnote{Incoherent decay of a single 2LS can qualitatively capture the effect of exciton transfer down a chain of sites in a tight-binding model~\cite{Giusteri:2015aa,Schaller:2016aa}.}

 Defining the steady-state population of the trap's excited and ground states as $\braket{\rho_\alpha}_{SS}$ and $\braket{\rho_\beta}_{SS}$, respectively, we assign a hypothetical current and voltage~\cite{Scully2011, Dorfman2013a}